andrewgdotcom/ason/ason.md

 * up to 64 by using three-character sequences [FS FS FS, FS FS GS, ...
 US US GS, US US RS, US US US]
 * etc.

-If multi-character separators are used in the stext, they MUST also be used in the htext:

-* The number of [US] characters after the [SYN] character in the first header record indicates the length of the separator sequences in the remainder of the array.
-* Separator sequences of differing lengths MUST NOT be used in the same array.

 Field encoding
 --------------